fairlearn/fairlearn/docs/user_guide/assessment.rst

 also important to consider their intersections (e.g., Black women, Latinx nonbinary people, etc.). :footcite:cts:`crenshaw1991intersectionality` offers a thorough background on the topic of intersectionality.

+One important thing to note here: we have assumed that every sensitive feature is representable by a discrete variable.
+This is not always the case: for example, the melanin content of a person's skin (important for tasks such as facial recognition) will not be taken from a small number of fixed values.
+For now, features like this have to be binned.
+To minimise the risk of harms being blurred out by the binning, analyses should be repeated with the number of bins changed and/or the bin edges moved.

 Quantify harms
 ^^^^^^^^^^^^^^